-Lyme disease is caused by a corkscrew-shaped bacterium (or spirochete) Borrelia burgdorferi, and is transmitted to people by infected ticks of the genus Ixodes.
+Lyme disease is caused by a "spirochete" (corkscrew-shaped bacterium) Borrelia burgdorferi, and it's transmitted to people by infected ticks of the genus Ixodes.

 Lyme Disease Symptoms

-The earliest symptom of infection is a rash at the site of the bite (erythema migrans), which can occur from 3 to 30 days after exposure.
-In 10 percent of cases this rash does not appear at all.
+The earliest symptom of infection is a rash at the site of the bite (erythema migrans), which can occur from 3-30 days after exposure.
+In 10% of cases this rash does not appear at all.
 Because the bite and rash are painless, and because the bite may appear on a part of the body that is hidden from view (e.g. armpit, back), the patient may not be aware of the rash.
-This rash is typically circular with a clear center resulting in the classic “bull’s eye” appearance.
+This rash is typically circular with a clear center resulting in the classic "bullseye" appearance.

 Three to five weeks after infection smaller, secondary rashes may occur in some individuals.
 Other early-onset symptoms can include eye infections, facial paralysis (Bell’s palsy), headache, fatigue, and muscle and joint pain.
 Late symptoms include swelling and pain in the knees, shoulders, and other joints.
 These later symptoms generally occur several months or even a year after the initial infection.

 Lyme Disease Prevention